 How Witness Direct Examination Works

-- Provide character evidence
+- Provides character evidence

-- Introduce requisite evidence that supports the case
+- Introduces evidence that supports the case

 The attorney seeks to:

-- Prove the elements of the crime
+- Present a clear and compelling narrative, proving the elements of the crime

 - Establish the defendant’s innocence or mitigate their involvement through adequate direct questioning